- running directly downwind without leeway

 A stay-sail too is a 'for and aft' sail.
 It is very effective and can work higher to the wind due to the fact, than a slim forstay is rigid but doesn't create the same wind-turbulence problem as a thicker wooden boom.

-That indicate, that if we can create and maintain the the windward leech on square sail with a sharp cutting edge as doesn't crimple nor flutter, then we could have a perfect sail - but exactly that is still not seen.
+That indicate, that IF we can create and maintain the windward leech on square sail with a sharp cutting edge, as doesn't crimple nor flutter, then we could have a nearly perfect sail for tacking against the wind.
+But exactly that is still rarely seen.

 The experience from mono-masted square sailers is, that any square sailer should be able to beat 80 degrees to the wind.